Skip to the main content.

 • Limit data access strictly to what’s required

-3. Ransomware and Supply Chain Exploits
+3. Ransomware & Supply Chain Exploits

 Despite growing awareness, ransomware remains a top threat in finance.
 Attackers are shifting towards "extortionware"—encrypting data and threatening public leaks.
 Finance firms also face supply-chain threats like the MOVEit breach, which impacted hundreds of organizations via a common file-transfer vulnerability.